LordBreakerX/CompassSystem/README.md

+# Compass System for Unity

+A customizable and extendable compass system for Unity that displays directional and landmark icons in the game world.
+This system is ideal for adventure, RPG, and exploration-based games where navigation and world orientation are essential.

+---

+## Features

+- 📍 **Landmark Icons**
+  Icons appear on the compass, pointing toward configured landmarks in the game world.

+- 🔍 **Distance-Based Scaling & Fading**
+  Landmark icons automatically scale and change transparency based on the player's distance from them.

+- 🧭 **Configurable Directional Markers**
+  Add only the directional icons you need — North, East, South, West, or any custom combination.
+You can also disable them entirely.

+- 🎨 **Icon Selection & Sorting**
+  Includes a configurable icon list, making it easy to assign and sort icons for landmarks.

+- 🧩 **Extendable Landmark Behavior**
+  Developers can override default behavior by inheriting from the `Landmark` class to create custom landmark interactions based on the player's position or game logic.

+---

 # Adding the Compass System to Your Unity Project

 You can integrate the Compass system into your Unity project by either importing it as a Unity package or by downloading the full project as a ZIP file.
 The method you choose depends on how you want to access and use the Compass system (with or without demo content).